 Nose : Typical sherry notes of sweet and fruity raisin, along with stewed red fruits and orange.
-There’s dark roast coffee and a little bitter chocolate, tobacco and demerara sugar.
+There’s dark roast coffee, a little bitter chocolate, tobacco and demerara sugar.
 I get quite a bit of digestive biscuit too, along with burnt rubber, sea salt and oak.

 Palate : Lovely and coating mouthfee with lots of bitter, espresso coffee on the palate which lingers throughout, along with some charred wood.
-The bitter notes are balanced by a sweet, fruity and juicy, raisin, blackcurrant and demerara sugar with a smoky and slightly sulphury edge, but not overly so in my book.
+The bitter notes are balanced by a sweet, fruity and juicy, raisin, blackcurrant and demerara sugar, with a smoky and slightly sulphury edge, but not overly so in my book.
 This is nice sulphur.
 Black pepper, which lingers in the finish, along with oak, bitter honeycomb, vanilla cream and salt.

 Conclusion : Firmly in the sherry bomb category!
 Coffee drinkers will like this I think.
 There is lots of espresso coffee on the palate, but there is also a sweet and juicy, fruitiness which works well with the bitter and then the saltiness later on.
 A very good experience indeed and at £50 a bottle it’s good value.
 A shame it isn’t made in enough quantities to satisfy the demand.

 Score : 8/10